Local-global principle and integral Tate conjecture for certain varieties: Lawson homology and the filtrations on cohomology

-We take the stein factorization $V \to V' \to U$, where $V \to V'$ has connected fibers (hence birational) and $V' \to U$ is finite.
-Therefore $\pi_0(K)$ is finitely generated by classes of the form $[a-b]$, where $a, b$ are points in the fiber over a general point in $U$.
+We claim the following. \begin{claim} Let $p: V \to U$ be a generically finite surjective morphism between normal projective complex varieties.
+Denote by $K$ the kernel topological group of $Z_0(V) \to Z_0(U)$.
+The connected components of $K$, i.e. $\pi_0(K)$, is finitely generated as an abelian group by classes of the form $[a-b]$, where $a, b$ are points in the fiber over any chosen general point in $U$. \end{claim}